mobxjs/mobx-state-tree/docs/API/README.md

 ▸ **enumeration**<`T`>(name: *`string`*, options: *`T`[]*): [ISimpleType](interfaces/isimpletype.md)<`UnionStringArray`<`T`[]>>

-Can be used to create an string based enumeration. (note: this methods is just sugar for a union of string literals)
+`types.enumeration` - Can be used to create an string based enumeration. (note: this methods is just sugar for a union of string literals)

 Example: